refinedev/refine/documentation/docs/core/hooks/auth/useUpdatePassword.md

 }
 ```

-A custom url can be given to mutate function from the `useUpdatePassword` hook if you want to redirect yourself to a certain url.
+A custom url can be given to mutate the function from the `useUpdatePassword` hook if you want to redirect yourself to a certain url.

 ```tsx
 import { useUpdatePassword } from "@pankod/refine-core";